alex-654/workbook/tutorials/php.md

 You can see many usage case in AR implementation.

 - self:: realized in AST build (compile time) early binding.
 Should be a little faster than static.
-If inherited it will still represent the class where it was originally defined
+If inherited it will still represent the class where it was originally defined.
+Self could be replaced with class name.
 - static:: - Late binding (in runtime)

 Examples